Technology

 Introduction

 Mathematics is the father of all sciences.
 Human beings need mathematics to calculate, evaluate, and integrate different aspects of science.
-We cannot survive without mathematics and its uses whether it may be a thing as basic as paying the bill in restaurant to a little specific thing like calculation of profit and loss, to a far more complex calculation of partial differential equation having ten or more independent variables to solve a complex physical behavior in environment.
-The use of calculators in solving mathematical problems has become a need of time as nowadays researches are becoming more complex and to solve mathematical equations by hand has become impossible.
-It is now needed to develop methods which can provide us with quick and accurate results of mathematical problems with precision.
-The need of calculators is essential to analyze different complex problems and how they will affect our life.
+We cannot survive without mathematics and its uses, whether it may be a thing as basic as paying the bill in the restaurant, a little specific thing like the calculation of profit and loss, or a far more complex calculation of a partial differential equation having ten or more independent variables to solve a complex physical behavior in the environment.
+The use of calculators in solving mathematical problems has become a need of time as nowadays researches are becoming more complex and solving mathematical equations by hand has become impossible.
+It is now necessary to develop methods that can provide us with quick and accurate results for mathematical problems with precision.
+The need for calculators is essential to analyze different complex problems and how they will affect our lives.
 We need calculators to physically see the behavior of processes and observe their decline and increase as they change.

-Many students and teachers recommend the use of calculator and believe that calculator is a need of time.
-In America 99% of schools recommend the use of calculators and allow their students to use calculators in their school time and while completing assignments.
-With the development of mathematics research and its applications in science our calculators have become more and more complex.
-As more and more functionalities are added in the calculators the difficult it became to use them and understand how to their functionalities can be used to solve problems.
-Nowadays, the complex mathematical equations and formulas are integrated in calculators and they are saving our time to calculate these equations by hand.
+Many students and teachers recommend the use of a calculator and believe that a calculator is a need of time.
+In America, 99% of schools recommend the use of calculators and allow their students to use calculators during their school time and while completing assignments.
+With the development of mathematics research and its applications in science, our calculators have become more and more complex.
+As more and more functionalities are added to calculators, the more difficult it becomes to use them and understand how their functionalities can be used to solve problems.
+Nowadays, complex mathematical equations and formulas are integrated into calculators, and they save us time when calculating these equations by hand.
 Discrete mathematics is the gateway to research in modern mathematics.
-In the field of discrete mathematics calculators are needed to perform computer operations.
-In this field analysis of graphs is needed to find out about discrete structures like trees and networks.
+In the field of discrete mathematics, calculators are needed to perform computer operations.
+In this field, an analysis of graphs is needed to find out about discrete structures like trees and networks.

-Graphing calculators are used to perform the simplest athematic like sum and multiplication to complex calculations of probability and statistics.
-The TI-84 Plus series is a new series of graphical calculators that is recently been introduced by Texas Instruments.
+Graphing calculators are used to perform the simplest thematic, from sum and multiplication to complex calculations of probability and statistics.
+The TI-84 Plus series is a new series of graphical calculators that was recently introduced by Texas Instruments.
 This series contains TI-84 Plus C Silver, TI-84 Plus CE, and TI-84 Plus.
 This paper will focus on the features of TI-84 Plus CE.
-Next we will describe the functions of this calculator from basic to very complex.
+Next, we will describe the functions of this calculator from basic to very complex.

-This section covers basic functions in TI-84 CE calculator
+This section covers basic functions in the TI-84 CE calculator

 Turning ON